cheprasov/specification-protocol-userpro/README.md

 ### USERPRO Maps

 Map is a hash table.
 It has key-value structure.
 USERPRO Maps are sent using the following format:
 A "**m**" character as the first byte, followed by the number of elements in the map as a decimal number, followed by **LF**.
-An additional USERPRO two types for every element of the map as key and velue.
+An additional USERPRO two types for every element of the map as key and value.

 So an empty map is just the following: "`m0\n`"